How to Manage Commodity Price Volatility and Control Business Costs

 Select the index that best correlates with the price fluctuations you’re experiencing.
 Accurate index selection is critical, as this becomes the benchmark for monitoring price changes and negotiating with suppliers.

 Select the index, but then be sure to check the index's correlation to the purchase price.
 Don't assume that the index tracks the purchase price; this should be verified.
-I do see examples where price changes are not at all correlated to the underlying commodity.
+For example, a mid-sized manufacturer we worked with assumed a global steel index reflected their local supplier’s prices.
+After analyzing six months of data, they discovered a regional index correlated 30% better, saving them tens of thousands of dollars annually.

 To prevent constant price changes, define a small range or band around the index starting price within which no adjustments to the purchase price occur.
 This minimizes administrative burdens and provides more price stability.